JONSASSE/432-2018/quizzes/quiz2/README.md

 ## Will Dr. Love provide a PDF of the entire Quiz?

 Yes.
-Here is a PDF containing the 36 questions, but you'll still need the HTML output and .csv files discussed above.
-The PDF will become available [with the data sets](https://github.com/THOMASELOVE/432-2018/tree/master/quizzes/quiz2) when the link to the Google Form goes live.
-Remember that you must actually take the Quiz on the Google Form.
+[Here is a PDF containing the 36 questions](https://github.com/THOMASELOVE/432-2018/blob/master/quizzes/quiz2/quiz02_for_offline_review.pdf), but you'll still need the HTML output and .csv files discussed above.

+- Remember that you must actually take the Quiz on [the Google Form](https://goo.gl/forms/JG0zDu1BgAFpdICI2).

 ## Some Notes